GokuAtsu/url-shortener-part-2/README.md

 # bitmex_bot
-A bitmex layer for automatic tradin
+A bitmex layer for automatic trading